da-nrw/DNSCore/DAWeb/doc/contentBroker_administration.md

 ### Administration of DNS (using DA-Web)

-Users being "Administrators" are able to perform several tasks a normal user can't.
+Users member of Role ROLE_PSADMIN are able to perform several tasks a normal user can't.
 Some of the features being available are listed below.

 #### View CB Error Messages